top of page

 4. Submission of valuation reports to the State of Delaware, Secretary of State, Division of Corporations, the regulatory authority for corporate law and in-kind contributions in Delaware

 This process forms a cycle where NYGG's AI generates intellectual property, and third-party AI evaluates it.
-According to research from the University of Chicago and Stanford University, GPT-4 demonstrates superior ability to human experts in predicting corporate earnings and evaluating scientific technologies, ensuring a high degree of objectivity and accuracy.
-If you would like to know more about valuation reports, please contact us below.
+According to research from The University of Chicago and Stanford University, GPT-4 demonstrates superior ability to human experts in predicting corporate earnings and evaluating scientific technologies, and according to a study by University of Wisconsin, GPT-4 has passed all of the major accounting-related qualifications in the United States: Certified Public Accountant (CPA), Certified Management Accountant (CMA), Certified Internal Auditor (CIA), and EA (Tax Accountant) and performed as well as or better than many accounting professionals, ensuring a high degree of objectivity and accuracy.
+The valuation report, regulatory authority certificate and audit report can be seen at:

 Q3: What is NYGG's intellectual property management strategy?